Target Games - An Alternative Recreational Activities Unit

 Most recently taught: September 2020

 Related Concepts: Systems, Interactions

-Global Context: Natural and human landscapes and resources (exploring the variety of surfaces target games can be played on and how this affects strategic decisions)
+Global Context: Orientation in Space and Time - Natural and human landscapes and resources (exploring the variety of surfaces target games can be played on and how this affects strategic decisions)

 Learner Profile: Principled (Students learned about “etiquette” and what that looks like in each target game)

 This unit for my MYP 2 and 3 students has them playing a variety of target games including: Lawn Bowling, Croquet, Frisbee Golf and Golf.
 Over the course of the 6 week unit, students will explore the skills and strategies necessary to be successful in target games, as well as the rules of the games.
 With the focus being on fostering relationships between students while playing individual games, they will reflect on how their actions can impact others positively, and negatively as they compete.
 For the summative assessment students will work in small groups to create a video that demonstrates their understanding of the skills, strategies, and etiquette in a specific target game.
 Skills will be assessed through their gameplay which will be recorded and included in their final video presentation.

 Mini target game stations